Sprungles/Qube/README.md

 # Sprub
-Springle's Grub Clone.
-But better than Grub.
+Springle's Grub Fork.
+But more reliable than Grub.